Best Spice Grinder of 2021

-The Chef Sofi Mortar and Pestle is our favorite overall grinder for its simple, durable design, versatility, ease of use, and good grinding consistency.
-It ground all the spices we could toss in, including tough cinnamon sticks and cloves.
-Its simple design is made of strong and heavy unpolished granite, allowing it to grind ingredients into the desired consistency.
+The Chef Sofi Mortar and Pestle is a great all-purpose grinder for its simple, durable design, versatility, and ease of use.
+We ground all our spices, including tough cinnamon sticks and cloves.
+Its simple design is made of strong and heavy unpolished granite, allowing users to crush ingredients into the desired consistency.
 It's also easy to clean and care for.
-It doesn't grind quite as fast or fine as most electric grinders (most spices took between one and two minutes to grind), but it was competitive in all categories and created fine enough powders to include in most recipes.
-The versatility of this set was attractive to us; it grinds spices (including cloves which cannot be ground in many electric grinders or grinders with plastic components), herbs, garlic cloves, and other wet ingredients, as well as crushed nuts and ground seeds.
-Just rinse it out with warm water and let air-dry after we were finished, setting it on our counter as an attractive appliance until we needed it again.
+It doesn't grind quite as fast or fine as our best electric grinder (most spices took between one and two minutes to grind), but it was competitive in all categories and creates fine enough powders to include in most home cooks recipes.
+The versatility of this set was attractive to us; it ground spices (including cloves that cannot be ground in many electric grinders or grinders with plastic components), herbs, garlic cloves, and other wet ingredients.
+It also crushes nuts and grinds small quantities of seeds.
+We just rinsed this out with warm water and let air-dry after we were finished, setting it on our counter as an attractive appliance until we needed it again.

-Though we found this to be our favorite overall kitchen tool for grinding spices, it can be a little high maintenance at first.
-It does require users to season it to ensure no granite dust remains once you start using it.
-Before you use the mortar and pestle for the first time, you should grind small handfuls of white rice several times, until rice grinds white (our rice stayed white the entire time, but we still ground three handfuls of rice, as the instructions indicated).
+Though we found this to be a great kitchen tool for grinding spices, it can be a little high maintenance at first.
+It requires users to season it to ensure no granite dust remains once you start using it for your cooking needs.
+Before you use the mortar and pestle for the first time, you should grind small handfuls of white rice several times until rice grinds white (our rice stayed white the entire time, but we still ground three handfuls of rice, as per the instructions).
 After grinding the rice, the instructions give you a recipe of garlic cloves, cumin, salt, and pepper to grind in your new mortar to season it.
-After, it is ready to be rinsed, dried, and used.
-This set is certainly an investment when you can purchase an electric grinder for half the price, but it is a long-lasting, durable, and versatile tool for the home cook that likes to keep it traditional.
+After all this work, it is ready to be rinsed, dried, and used!
+This set is certainly an investment when you can get an electric grinder for half the price, but it is a long-lasting, durable and versatile tool for the home cook that likes to keep it traditional.

-The Hamilton Beach is an affordable and modest grinder.
+The Hamilton Beach is an affordable, modest grinder.
 It's a quiet powerhouse that boasts a great design.
-It kept up with the more expensive specialty electric grinders, grinding spices, including cinnamon, cumin, and cardamom at equal consistency.
-It has a 200-watt motor housed in a slim plastic housing; this model is one of the smaller electric models we tested.
+It kept up with the specialty electric grinders, grinding spices, including cinnamon, cumin, and coriander, at equal consistency.
+It has a 200 watt motor housed in a slim plastic housing; this model is one of the smaller electric models we tested.
 For how powerful it is, we're impressed by its consistency in creating a fine grind.
 It was the quietest model we tested while grinding coffee or spices, and also has a removable cup that clicks into the base like a blender.
-The cup is constructed of stainless steel and plastic, and has convenient measurement lines for the maximum capacity of coffee and spices.
+The cup is constructed of stainless steel and plastic and has convenient measurement lines for the maximum capacity of coffee and spices.